-We are a coalition of students from four schools and counting to transition schools from diesel-guzzling (>99% of current buses) to electric school buses.
+We are a coalition of students from four schools and counting working to transition private schools from diesel-guzzling (>99% of current buses) to electric school buses.
 If you want to combat climate change as a student through clean infrastructure that will last long after you graduate, join us.

 Why Transition to Electric School Buses?

 Electric school buses are part of the world's transition to clean infrastructure.